The Power of the Lever | Simple Machines Series Part 1 of 7

 Simple machines are everywhere: the hidden helpers behind playground fun, kitchen gadgets, heavy lifting, and even sweeping the floor.

 We’re starting with one of the most recognisable: the lever.
-Humans have used levers for thousands of years, from moving massive stones to opening tricky jars.
+Humans have used levers for thousands of years, from moving massive stones to sweeping the floor or even lifting up a car!
 Even though it’s simple, a lever makes life a whole lot easier by helping us lift, push, or cut with less effort.

 Everyday Examples of Levers